 - Alder Hey - we work together on child-centred health research collaborations to tackle the health and societal challenges facing future generations

 - Unilever - co-founding the Materials Innovation Factory, accelerating research and reducing new product development times relevant to a range of sectors.
+Read about the breadth of our partnership with Unilever.

 Dr Jo Tierney, School of History, Languages and Cultures, is working closely with Claire Tunstall, Global Head of Art, Archives and Records Management at Unilever, to investigate the business practices of Lever Brothers from 1900-1930 in the Belgian Congo (now Democratic Republic of the Congo) and the Solomon Islands.